 Stage Two: If you are unhappy with the outcome of your complaint you can request that the matter be reinvestigated at stage 2 of our complaints process.
-This request will be reviewed, taking into consideration what has been investigated at stage 1 and your reasons for why this has not fulfilled your expectations.
+To request a further investigation please contact your investigating officer or the Customer Services Team within 20 working days of your response, setting out your reasons for dissatisfaction with the outcome at stage 1.

-If it is deemed that the council's response will stay the same, we may confirm a final decision at stage 1, however if we agree that a further investigation is required then the matter will be escalated to stage 2.
+This information will then be reviewed, taking into consideration what has been investigated at stage 1 and your reasons for why this has not fulfilled your expectations.
+If it is deemed that the council's response will stay the same we may confirm a final decision at stage 1, however if we agree that a further investigation is required then the matter will be escalated to stage 2.